Hoy v. Linebarger Goggan Blair & Sampson, LLP

 If you are a Class Member who paid money in response to one or more demand letters sent by the law firm of Linebarger Goggan Blair & Sampson, LLP, where the money was paid to extinguish a debt owed by you to a client of Linebarger, and Linebarger received a fee for the collection of that debt, you will be sent a check refund of 23.32% of the amount you actually paid Linebarger Goggan Blair & Sampson, LLP.

 To file a claim, please visit our online claims filing page here.
-The claims filing deadline is March 2, 2021.
+The claims filing deadline has been extended to June 15, 2021.
 Claim forms are also being mailed to each class member who did not exclude themselves.